 How do I set limits with family members without causing a big falling-out?

 Family dynamics are often the hardest area for boundaries because there's so much history, emotion, and sometimes a sense of obligation wrapped up in them.
 The best approach is usually to be calm, clear, and consistent — and to bring up the limit before you're already at breaking point.
 "I love spending time with you, and I need us to switch to Sunday dinners rather than Saturday so I can have some time to recharge" lands very differently than "I can't keep doing this every Saturday."
-The book by Melissa Urban has excellent specific scripts for family situations.
+Set Boundaries, Find Peace by Nedra Glover Tawwab includes practical examples for family situations, while Boundary Boss by Terri Cole offers detailed scripts for difficult conversations.

 What if someone ignores my boundary or keeps pushing?